-After such authorization Section 16(1) of the said Act acquiesces that upon the application for a permit to conduct a development activity within the coastal zone the director shall applicant require the to furnish environmental impact assessment (EIA) concerning the said activity and the duty to comply for the requirement is within the applicant.
+After such authorization Section 16(1) of the said Act acquiesces that upon the application for a permit to conduct a development activity within the coastal zone the director shall require the applicant to furnish assessment environmental impact (EIA) concerning the said activity and the duty to comply for the requirement is within the applicant.
 The EIA process firstly mandated for the large scale development projects and environmental sensitive areas by the Gazette no. 772/22 of 1933.
 It also prescribes the type of projects which require to conduct an EIA.
 Further elaborates if there are less adverse environmental impacts initial environmental examination (IEE) can be prescribed instead of an EIA.